Tropical cyclone tracking chart: Move away from paper use operationally

 Forecast model tracks within ATCF.
 The NHC official forecast for Ernesto (2006) is light blue, while the storm's actual track is the white line over Florida.

 Historically, tropical cyclone tracking charts were used to include the past track and prepare future forecasts at Regional Specialized Meteorological Centers and Tropical Cyclone Warning Centers.
 The need for a more modernized method for forecasting tropical cyclones had become apparent to operational weather forecasters by the mid-1980s.
 At that time the United States Department of Defense was using paper maps, acetate, grease pencils, and disparate computer programs to forecast tropical cyclones.
 The Automated Tropical Cyclone Forecasting System (ATCF) software was developed by the Naval Research Laboratory for the Joint Typhoon Warning Center (JTWC) beginning in 1986, and used since 1988.
 During 1990 the system was adapted by the National Hurricane Center (NHC) for use at the NHC, National Centers for Environmental Prediction and the Central Pacific Hurricane Center.
 This provided the NHC with a multitasking software environment which allowed them to improve efficiency and cut the time required to make a forecast by 25% or 1 hour.
-ATCF was originally developed for use within DOS, before later being adapted to Unix and Linux.
+ATCF was originally developed for MS-DOS, before being adapted to Unix and Linux.
 Despite ATCF's introduction, into the late 1990s, a National Hurricane Center forecaster stated that the most important tools available were "a pair of dividers to measure distance, a ruler, a brush for eraser dirt, three sharp pencils colored red, black, and blue, and a large paper plotting chart".